LiYuanyuanFighting/BigData/lab12/note.md

 high availability and, in some cases, load balancing and parallel processing.
 (A Hadoop cluster
 is a special type of computational cluster designed specifically for storing and analyzing huge
 amounts of unstructured data in a distributed computing environment.)
-So for small amount data to process, there is no need to use the cluster --
+So for small amount data to process, there is no need to use the cluster.
+For 1-grams, probably,
+no need of cluster, for 2-grams, 3,...n, may need.
+--

 To match the first several characters can use: